“I highly doubt that this apartment can be turned into a decent home,” said the owner’s relatives. Challenge accepted.

 This is the first set of staircases in the building, tough and sturdy but still letting plenty of light through between steps so as not to make the room too dark.

-The living room area on the second floor has sloped roofing, you can see in this picture.
-It could make things hard to fit shapes in, but the couch slips into place easily as the windows are cut out for more head space.
+Another key point is the living room area on the second floor which, as shown above, has a sloped roof.
+Certainly, it could make things hard to fit shapes in properly.
+But the couch slips into place easily, as the windows are cut out for more head space.

-As a dinosaur lover it was important to throw in a few elements.
+As a dinosaur lover it was important to throw in a few hints to Triassic times.
 It is after all, the little parts of your personality that make a house your home.

 Given the number of bean bags and relaxed spaces you can tell this is an area for informal entertainment, much like the Prenzlaurer Berg Penthouse in Berlin.